thomp901/PyroNet/README.md

 Then, you can `pull`, `add`, `commit`, and `push` like normal.

-To push, use the following commands:
+To push, go to the project directory in your terminal and enter the following commands:

 ```bash
 git add .